 GeneCards Summary for SHH Gene

 SHH (Sonic Hedgehog) is a Protein Coding gene.
 Diseases associated with SHH include Single Median Maxillary Central Incisor and Holoprosencephaly-3.
-Among its related pathways are Pathways in cancer and Signaling by GPCR.
+Among its related pathways are HIV Life Cycle and Pathways in cancer.
 GO annotations related to this gene include calcium ion binding and glycoprotein binding.
 An important paralog of this gene is IHH.